 Central College, Pella Iowa, October 13-14, 2017

-We kindly ask that you save the date for our fall conference entitled “Reason and Faith on the 500th Anniversary of the Reformation,” which will take place October 13-14, 2017 on the Central College campus in Pella, Iowa.
+Our Fall Regional Conference entitled “Reason and Faith on the 500th Anniversary of the Reformation,” will take place October 13-14, 2017 on the Central College campus in Pella, Iowa.
 This conference brings together five keynote speakers from a variety of Christian denominations, both Protestant and Catholic, in order to discuss the relation of reason and faith as it is understood in both the academy and Church over the past five hundred years.

 - John Baxter (Dalhousie University — Halifax, Nova Scotia)